TransGlobe Energy’s (TGL) “Buy” Rating Reiterated at Canaccord Genuity

-Canaccord Genuity reiterated their buy rating on shares of TransGlobe Energy (LON:TGL) in a research report sent to investors on Monday, Analyst Price Targets reports.
-Canaccord Genuity currently has a GBX 245 ($3.20) price objective on the stock.
+Canaccord Genuity reaffirmed their buy rating on shares of TransGlobe Energy (LON:TGL) in a research report report published on Monday, Analyst Price Targets reports.
+The firm currently has a GBX 245 ($3.20) target price on the stock.

-Separately, Shore Capital restated a house stock rating on shares of TransGlobe Energy in a research note on Friday, May 7th.
+Separately, Shore Capital restated a house stock rating on shares of TransGlobe Energy in a research report on Friday, May 7th.

 TransGlobe Energy Corporation, together with its subsidiaries, engages in the acquisition, exploration, development, and production of crude oil and natural gas in Egypt and Canada.
 The company holds interests in four production sharing concessions, which include West Gharib, West Bakr, NW Gharib, and South Ghazalat, Egypt; and owns production and working interests in facilities in the Cardium light oil and Mannville liquid-rich gas assets in the Harmattan area of west central Alberta, Canada.